Warriors Injury Report Against The Nuggets

+The Golden State Warriors have announced their injury report for Thursday's game against the Denver Nuggets.

-The Golden State Warriors will be on the road on Monday night to play the Denver Nuggets in Colorado, and for the game they have announced their injury report.
+The Golden State Warriors will be in Colorado to take on the Denver Nuggets on Thursday evening, and for the game they have announced their injury report.

 The full injury report for the Warriors against the Nuggets can be seen in the screenshot that is captured below from the NBA's official injury report.